orlandonss/HL7-FHIR-2/README.md

 For running a local server it will be needed to setup and configurate the docker.

-First you need to have the docker already installed in your local computer, then it is needed to run certain commands to start the docker and configurate him  to run the fhir application.
+The docker needs to be already installed in your local computer, then it is needed to run certain commands to start the docker and configurate him  to run the fhir application.

 ## Setup the Docker